Chambers and valves of the heart

 Why it's done

 Tricuspid valve disease treatment depends on the severity of your condition, whether you're experiencing signs and symptoms, and if your condition is getting worse.

 For some people with tricuspid valve disease without any symptoms, regular monitoring under a doctor's supervision may be all that's needed.

 Types of tricuspid valve disease that may require treatment with tricuspid valve repair or replacement include:

-Tricuspid valve regurgitation occurs when the tricuspid valve doesn't close properly and allows blood to flow back into the right atrium when the right ventricle contracts rather than in the normal, one-way direction from the atrium to the ventricle.
+- Tricuspid valve regurgitation, which occurs when the tricuspid valve doesn't close properly and allows blood to flow back into the right atrium when the right ventricle contracts rather than in the normal, one-way direction from the atrium to the ventricle.